 Updates for Rocky Linux 8.6

-This document has been updated to include new changes that came out with version 8.6 that will make this procedure even safer.
-If you are using 8.6, then there are specific sections in the document below, prefixed with "8.6 -".
-For clarity sake, the sections specific to Rocky Linux 8.5 have been prefixed with "8.5 - ".
+This document has been updated to include new changes in version 8.6 that will make this procedure even safer.
+If you are using 8.6, specific sections in the document below have the prefixes "8.6 -".
+The sections specific to Rocky Linux 8.5 have the prefixes "8.5 - " for clarity.
 Other than those sections specifically prefixed, this document is generic for both versions of the OS.

 - you are comfortable executing commands at the command line.

 - you can use a command line editor, such as

 - you understand basic Linux commands used for adding groups and users, or can follow along well.

 - your multisite website is like this: Apache Multisite

 You can apply these concepts to any server set up and any web daemon.
 While we are assuming Apache here, you can also use this for Nginx.

 These are fictitious scenarios.
 Any resemblance to persons or sites that are real, is purely accidental: